Passport for Travel from Louisiana to Matagorda, Texas. Issued in New Orleans on November 21, 1836. Printed form, approximately 16 x 9 3/4 inches.

 The port town of Matagorda is the third oldest town in Texas.
 It was established in 1827 when Stephen F. Austin obtained permission from the Mexican government to build a town for incoming settlers.

 Robinson's investigation successfully traced Bartow to Texas, but Bartow had died soon after his arrival in the new republic.
-Robinson was charged with disinterring his body and returning it to New York.
+Robinson was tasked with disinterring his body and returning it to New York.

-Tarlton's Special Collections Department is delighted to welcome any curious visitors who would like to explore our Republic of Texas materials.
+Tarlton's Special Collections Department is pleased to welcome curious visitors who would like to explore our Republic of Texas materials.